tbensky/npct/README.md

 <img src=https://github.com/tbensky/npct/blob/master/pics/3dcase.jpg>

 All told, wow!
-This form could easily be tossed into a bag, backpack, or even pocket and actually work as a portable contract tracer.
+Throwing these parts together is very portable, and a kind of viable "product."
+This form could easily be tossed into a bag, backpack, or even pocket and be used as a portable contract tracer.
 No soldering or wiring is required at all.

 ## Software